PayBreak/retailer-integration-guide/index.md

 2. {{ site.data.globals.brandname }} logo displayed on your website
 3. Compliant finance promotion
 4. Mandatory finance information page
+5. (Optional) Your logo to be displayed in the checkout process.

+#### Your Logo

+Your logo should be of a sufficient resolution to be displayed accross a standard range of monitors.
+It should have a transparent background, but white is acceptable if transparent is not possible.

+It must be of a minimum resolution (220 x 80) - but ideally should be bigger.

 ### Test & Live URLs